i-comit/i-ncript/README.md

 When the user wants to access the files, the app checks off the hash of the USB drive serial number and the password.

 Currently works on Windows.
-Simply down the jar file from Releases, drop it in your USB drive and run it!
+Simply download the jar file from Releases, drop it in your USB drive and run it!